dehesselle/mibap/README.md

-# macOS Inkscape build and package (mibap)
+# macOS dependencies and build system

 ![mibap_icon](./resources/mibap_icon.png)
 ![pipeline status](https://gitlab.com/inkscape/deps/macos/badges/master/pipeline.svg)
 ![Latest Release](https://gitlab.com/inkscape/deps/macos/-/badges/release.svg)

 This repository (on [GitLab](https://gitlab.com/inkscape/deps/macos), [GitHub](https://github.com/dehesselle/mibap)) is the development platform for building and packaging [Inkscape](https://inkscape.org) 1.x on macOS.
-It creates a disk image (otherwise referred to as "the toolset") that contains all dependencies so that Inkscape's CI can focus on building the app.
+It creates a disk image containing all dependencies and provides the build scripts that are being used in Inkscape's CI.

+Its original name was "mibap" (short for "macOS Inkscape build and package") which is still being used in a few places.

 ## Under the hood

-The build system being used is [JHBuild](https://gitlab.gnome.org/GNOME/jhbuild) with a custom moduleset based off [gtk-osx](https://gitlab.gnome.org/GNOME/gtk-osx).
+The build system being used is [JHBuild](https://gitlab.gnome.org/GNOME/jhbuild) with a custom moduleset based on [gtk-osx](https://gitlab.gnome.org/GNOME/gtk-osx).
 If you have never heard about these two, take a look at [GTK's documentation](https://www.gtk.org/docs/installations/macos/); it is important to understand that this is neither Homebrew nor MacPorts.
 But don't worry, in the end it's just another orchestration tool to perform "configure; make; make install" and manage dependencies.

-## Building mibap ("the toolset")
+## Building Inkscape's dependencies

 ### Prerequisites